In 1943 the war against U-boats in the Atlantic was beginning to be brought under control by the Allies. The

 A few minuets before midnight on Sept.
 22 another GNAT was fired, this time from U-952, the target is thought to have been Itchen although it is possible it was meant for another ship.
 The result, another miss.
 However her luck ran out less than two hours later on Sept.
 23, 1943 when a GNAT fired from the U-666 finally hit the Itchen.
 Itchen exploded and sank, the explosion was so violent that parts of the ship landed on the U-666.

-the Itchen.
-Only three men were picked up, two from the Itchen and one from St. Croix, Lt.
-Aitken, the only
+on the Itchen.
+Only three men were picked up, two from the Itchen and one from St. Croix, Sub-Lt.
+Young, the only survivor from the Polyanthus, was lost with eighty men from St. Croix and one hundred and forty-six from Itchen.

 Two hours after this attack the U-238 sank three of the merchant ships in the convoy in a single attack.
 She fired five torpedoes which sank the Fort Jemseg, Oregon Express and the Skjelbred, of the one hundred and forty-one men on the three ships only nine were killed.
 The final attack against the convoy occurred about 08:30 when U-952 fired on the Liberty ship James Gordon Bennett and the Steel Voyager.
 The torpedo that hit the Bennett malfunctioned but the Steel Voyager was sunk, her sixty-six man crew were all rescued.